 Now more than ever, companies are taking a look inward and determining if they have the goods to bring in and keep the best candidates.
 Through this self examination comes adopting innovative programs that other organizations may not offer.

-Wages On-Demand, or earned wage access, has become one of those creative initiatives that employees are looking for.
+Earned Wage Access has become one of those creative initiatives that employees are looking for.
 According to Visa, 95% of hourly employees want to work for a company that offers on-demand pay, and 79% would leave their role for another if on-demand pay was the only difference.

 Consequently, leadership can focus on developing and growing its teams rather than risk losing them to their competitors.
 This does not mean having a strong manager or supervisor who engages and grows staff is not a priority, it’s just that it’s part of the equation.